mvmonteiro/RTN-singleANDdual-trap/README.md

 ## Context

-The downscaling of channel area leads of transistor MOS leads to problems that impact in the clarity of the signal inside the circuits.
+The downscaling of channel area of transistor MOS leads to problems that impact in the clarity of the signal inside the circuits.
 So we can increase the reability on this kind of system by some simulation tests with charge trapping.

 ## Tools